Level: Form III (7th–9th grades)

 - Novare Earth Science textbook

-- Pencils and erasers in a pencil pouch
+- Pencils, colored pencils, and erasers in a pencil pouch

-- Lab goggles (such as these)—Goggles must fit up against the skin all the way around the eyes, and vented goggles are recommended.
-Siblings enrolled in science classes at different times may share a set of goggles.
+- Recommended: Lab goggles (such as these)—Goggles must fit up against the skin all the way around the eyes, and vented goggles are recommended.
+Goggles will be used again in subsequent BHSC science classes.